 There are no changes from the Ten Year Plan for the community buildings activity over the coming year apart from the deferral of the Mapua Hall funding outlined in the District Facilities section.
-However, Council has agreed to provide funding in the 2011/2012 budget of up to \$65,000 for the specific purpose of preparing building plans up to the tender stage.

 Our level of service - What the Council will do and how it will measure performance over the 10 years from 2009-2019

 Levels Of Service (We provide) We will know we are meeting The Level of Service if Current Performance Forecast Performance Years 1 - 3 Forecast Performance By Year 10 Buildings that assist in meeting the community demand for indoor activities and recreation spaces.
 Halls and other buildings provided at a local community level provide reasonable access to indoor activities and recreation space and a central focal facility for all significant communities.
 A local organisation undertook a survey of Golden Bay residents to determine what was required.
 Results were inconclusive and a further study is proposed as well as a public meeting held in August 2010.
 Investigating the provision of a new facility in Golden Bay during the first three years.
 Construction of new Golden Bay facility in 2012/2013, subject to the outcomes of a feasibility study and public consultation.
-Assist the Mapua community with the upgrade or replacement of the Mapua Hall in 2011/2012 owned by a community trust.
+S S S S S S S S S S S S S S S S S S S Assist the Mapua community with the upgrade or replacement of the Mapua Hall in 2011/2012 owned by a community trust.
 Continue with existing hall upgrades in 2012/2013 and 2017/2018.
 A Needs Analysis was undertaken and results were reported to Council in July/August 2010.
 Contribute to a community facility in Richmond, subject to the outcome of a needs analysis and further public consultation.
 We have a current hall strategy in place.
 Currently we do not have a hall strategy.
 Hall strategy to be prepared by June 2011.
 Hall strategy is maintained and updated, as required.
 Residents satisfaction with community halls is 80% or above, as measured through the Communitrak Survey, at least three yearly.
-Not measured in 2010.
+Currently measured in the survey in conjunction with recreation facilities which achieve 93% satisfaction.
 (2009: 95% satisfied).
 80% satisfaction.
 80% satisfaction.